 Elizabethtown College offers groups and organizations that bring students together in areas of interest such as Melica – a Capella Group, Stamps Scholars Society, Young Americans For Liberty, Ultimate Frisbee Club, Secular Student Alliance of Elizabethtown College, Sketch Comedy Club, Queer Student Union, Social Enterprise Club, and Ice Hockey Club.

-Building on a tradition of excellence that dates to 1928, the Elizabethtown College Blue Jays compete in 23 NCAA Division III varsity sports, many as members of the Landmark Conference.
-Women’s golf joins Elizabethtown’s growing list of varsity sport offerings in the fall of 2017, while recently introduced men’s volleyball will give the Blue Jays 24 sports when it begins play in the spring of 2019.
+Building on a tradition of excellence that dates to 1928, the Elizabethtown College Blue Jays compete in 24 NCAA Division III varsity sports, many as members of the Landmark Conference.
+The newest team, men’s volleyball, began its inaugural season as a member of the Continental Volleyball Conference for the 2019 season.

 Percent of students living on campus.

 First-time, first-year (freshman) students: 94%

 Campus housing options.

 Apartments for single students

 Each Elizabethtown College student is guaranteed to complete at least two of five Signature Learning Experiences (SLEs)—real-world educational opportunities; internship, practicum, or field placement; supervised research; capstone course, project or development of a portfolio; cross-cultural experience; or community-based learning.
 Signature Learning Experiences are real-world educational opportunities that challenge students to think beyond their textbooks.
 The SLEs encourage students to peek behind the scenes and to travel across borders, physical and cultural, to expand their base of knowledge.
 The College calls them “signature” experiences because they are as unique as every student who participates.
 SLEs are what truly make the Elizabethtown experience unique from other colleges.